jgmamxmn/CSharp-Auth/README.md

 Currently only supports Postgresql, the Shim.PDO wrapper should be easy enough to replicate for other databases.
 Uses Npgsql for the Postgresql connection.

 It isn't directly integrated with a webserver.
 Cookies, session, and headers are loosely emulated through `_COOKIE`, `_SESSION`, and `_SERVER` objects.
-Importantly _*these are static objects*_ so you'll need to figure out a better way to manage them in a real server environment...
+Importantly _*these are per Auth object*_ so session data etc. won't be carried over between Auth objects (unless you do it manually).

 ## Simple usage